abhinine4/lighting_classifier/README.md

 ## NOTE

-JSON files have been processed as line.
-Use "lines=True" while reading processed files using pandas.read_json()
+Use "lines=True" to read processed JSONfiles with pandas.read_json()